The Importance of Preserving Evidence After a Car Crash

 While it may not be apparent while you are doing it, the pictures and notes you take could give your attorney the information he or she needs to build a strong case.

 If road debris from the vehicles traveled a significant distance, the investigators used by your attorney may be able to determine the speed of the vehicles before the accident occurred.

 It is also important to look for witnesses at the scene.
 You can interview them and ask for their contact details so your lawyer can get in touch with them later with more questions.
 You are likely to have a hard time finding witnesses after leaving the scene, so that is why it is so important to talk to them at the scene.

 Contact an Attorney Who Has Experience Preserving Evidence

 When you are looking for a New Jersey car accident lawyer to represent your car crash claim, it is important to hire someone who has experience gathering evidence and investigating these types of cases.

-At Lynch Law Firm, our team of dedicated attorneys has several decades of combined experience.
-Some of them have been recognized by “Super Lawyers” and have lifetime memberships in the exclusive Multi-Million Dollar Advocates Forum.
+At Lynch Law Firm, PC, our team of dedicated attorneys has several decades of combined experience.
+Some of them have have lifetime memberships in the exclusive Multi-Million Dollar Advocates Forum.